Network Marketing: Worth It or Too Good to Be True?

 It’s not unusual for independent business agents to work part-time in addition to developing other steadier sources of income.

 Believing in the product or service that’s being distributed will help the product or service sell itself.
 If there’s a demand for the product that exceeds the competition, expect income to start flowing within just a few weeks.

-There are wide open policies that allow their independent business owners to engage in their own promotion and there are companies that provide approved materials for the agents to promote.
+Some companies have wide open policies that allow their independent business owners to engage in their own promotion.
+Other companies provide approved materials for the agents to use for promotion.

-Approved materials can include videos and websites to protect the reputation of the overall company.
+Approved materials can include videos and websites to protect the brand and reputation of the overall company.